It's time for an update

 Water source heat pumps

 Water source heat pumps come in closed-loop and open-loop systems.
 Closed systems are the most common as the necessary pipes are laid underground and in the body of water.
-Whereas, an open loop system requires additional installation as the system actively draws in water for operation such as a pond.
+Whereas an open loop system requires additional installation as the system actively draws in water for operation, such as a pond, lake or river.

 How do heat pumps work?

-For a more indepth explaination on how heat pumps work, watch the video:
+For a more in-depth explanation on how heat pumps work, watch the video:

 What are the advantages of a heat pump system?

-Incorporating heat pump technology into your home is one of the most economical, effective, and environmentally friendly ways to cover your heating and hot water needs.
+Incorporating heat pump technology into your home is one of the most economical, effective, and energy efficient ways to cover your heating and hot water needs.

 As the main source of heat generation comes from the environment itself, the amount of energy required to generate the necessary heating for your home is vastly reduced compared to other methods.